skyfe79/Awesome/README.md

 - [WebKit](https://github.com/WebKit/WebKit) - Home of the WebKit project, the browser engine used by Safari, Mail, App Store and many other applications on macOS, iOS and Linux.
 - [examples](https://github.com/motion-canvas/examples) - A set of examples for Motion Canvas
 - [tshy](https://github.com/isaacs/tshy) - null
+- [nativewind](https://github.com/nativewind/nativewind) - The utility-first workflow you love from Tailwind CSS in your React Native applications.
 - [gluon](https://github.com/gluon-framework/gluon) - A new framework for creating desktop apps from websites, using system installed browsers and NodeJS
 - [prism](https://github.com/PrismJS/prism) - Lightweight, robust, elegant syntax highlighting.
 - [decap-cms](https://github.com/decaporg/decap-cms) - A Git-based CMS for Static Site Generators